 In this study, we analyzed HDAC2(-/-) at different cultivation periods by 2D-PAGE, Western blotting, immuno-electron microscopy and RT-PCR.
-During cultivation of HDAC2(-/-), protein and mRNA levels of IgM H- and L-chains were dramatically and considerably accumulated at the early stage, and thereafter gradually reduced and finally at the late stage reached to comparable levels in DT40 cells.
-In addition, mRNA levels of HDAC7, HDAC9 and PCAF were gradually elevated, and those of Pax5, Aiolos, E2A and EBF1 were certainly altered in different patterns.
+During cultivation of HDAC2(-/-), protein and mRNA levels of IgM H- and L-chains were dramatically and considerably accumulated at the early stage, and thereafter gradually reduced and finally at the later stage reached comparable levels as in DT40 cells.
+In addition, mRNA levels of HDAC7, HDAC9 and PCAF were gradually elevated, and those of Pax5, Aiolos, E2A and EBF1 certainly changed in different patterns.
 Further, we cloned ~4.9 kb 5'-upstream region of the Pax5 gene from DT40 genomic DNA by our original gene walking techniques.
-Chromatin immuno-precipitation (ChIP) assay suggested that acetylation levels of Lys-9 residues of histone H3 (K9/H3) within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene were slightly decreased at the early stage in HDAC2(-/-) and at the late stage increased to comparable levels in DT40 cells.
-We discussed on these changing patterns in gene expressions of IgM H- and L-chains, particular transcription factors and chromatin modifying enzymes, and acetylation levels of K9/H3 within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) mutants during continuous cultivation.
+Chromatin immuno-precipitation (ChIP) assay suggested that acetylation levels of Lys-9 residues of histone H3 (K9/H3) within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene were slightly decreased at the early stage in HDAC2(-/-) and at the later stage increased to comparable levels as in DT40 cells.
+We discussed on these changing patterns in gene expressions of IgM H- and L-chains, specific transcription factors and chromatin-modifying enzymes, and acetylation levels of K9/H3 within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) mutants during continuous cultivation.